dnstld/spa-starter-scss/README.md

 gulp build
 ```

-This command will create a directory called <i>production</i> in the root of the project with the files and folders inside.
+This command will create a directory called <i>builder</i> in the root of the project with the files and assets inside.